zaun/riscv/docs/README.md

 # RISC-V SoC Project

-This repository contains the System-on-Chip (SoC) design files implemented in SystemVerilog.
+This repository contains a RISC-V System-on-Chip (SoC) design files implemented in SystemVerilog.
 The project includes various components such as the CPU, memory, peripherals, and interconnect logic.
 It aims to provide a modular SoC design for embedded applications that is primarily for learning.

 ---